 In this course, students will be learning how to use MS Office products (Word, Powerpoint, Excel, Publisher and Access).
 These are programs that employers use daily and expect employees to use.
 In the course, students will learn how to use MS Office, how to apply it and how it compares to Google.
-Students will develop workplace readiness skills to insure they are competitive in the workforce and in institutions of higher learning upon graduation from OHS.
+Students will develop workplace readiness skills to ensure they are competitive in the workforce and in institutions of higher learning upon graduation from OHS.
+This course is designed to lead to MS Office certification.

 Entrepreneurship 119

 Credit: 0.5

 Grade Level: 10-12

 Prerequisite: Introduction to Business

+Special Note - Available college credit through UW-Oshkosh in the CAPP program and weighted credit